Finding An OCD Therapist For Obsessive-Compulsive Disorder Treatment

 • Avoidance

-Regardless of the content of the thoughts, those living with OCD may spend their time and energy controlling or trying to eliminate them.
-Those with OCD may also recognize that their urges are not logical and they may feel shame about them.
-The cycle of OCD can be detrimental to the individual's mental health and may also impact their relationships (which is especially common with subtypes like ROCD), work, and other aspects of their life.
+Regardless of the content of thoughts, those living with OCD may spend time and energy controlling or trying to eliminate them.
+Those with obsessive compulsive disorder may also recognize that certain urges are not logical, and may feel shame about them or begin to show signs of depression.
+This cycle of obsessive compulsive disorder can be detrimental to an individual's mental health and may also impact relationships (which is especially common with subtypes like ROCD), work, and other aspects of life.

-If you haven't been diagnosed with OCD but feel that the key symptoms match your experiences, consider contacting a mental health professional like a therapist to confirm your OCD diagnosis through testing, and/or interviewing.
-Note, however, that you do not need any kind of OCD or other diagnosis to reach out for support from a therapist.
-Therapy can be beneficial for anyone, with or without any mental health condition anyone can consult a therapist and have their first therapy session.
-A therapist can even support individuals who just want an active listening ear or sounding soundboard for their challenges.
+If you haven't been diagnosed with obsessive compulsive disorder but feel that key symptoms of this anxiety disordermatch your experiences, consider contacting a mental health professional like a therapist to confirm your OCD diagnosis through testing, and/or interviewing.
+Note, however, that you do not need any kind of obsessive compulsive disorder or other diagnosis to reach out for support from a therapist.
+Counseling can be beneficial for anyone, with or without any anxiety disorder, depression, ormental health condition.
+A therapist can even support individuals who just want an active listening ear or soundboard for challenges.

-Individuals with autism spectrum disorders tend to experience OCD at a higher rate.
+Individuals with autism spectrum disorders tend to experience obsessive compulsive disorder at a higher rate.
 There are many similarities between the two disorders as both tend to manifest as compulsive behaviors, difficulty with change, restricted behaviors, and intense interest and focus on certain tasks.

 There is also a link between OCD and eating disorders as well as body dysmorphic disorder.
-People experiencing these types of disorders may exhibit symptoms of OCD in how they prepare food, look at their body, or even in the act of eating itself.
+People experiencing these types of disorders may exhibit symptoms of obsessive compulsive disorder in how they prepare food, look at their body, or even in the act of eating itself.
 For example, a person may have a compulsion to only eat a certain number of mouthfuls of food, which could lead to undereating.
-It can be important to address other mental health conditions associated with OCD through a therapy session with a licensed therapist.
+It can be important to address other mental health conditions associated with obsessive compulsive disorder through a counseling session with a licensed professional.

 Getty/AnnaStills

-Just a few decades ago, OCD was considered untreatable.
-However, there are now several effective treatment options used by licensed therapists available for this condition that are used by licensed therapists.
-Certain forms of therapy are usually the first line of treatment—particularly cognitive behavioral therapy or exposure and response prevention therapy.
-It’s important to seek help from a therapist if you feel like the symptoms of OCD are becoming overwhelming.
-Licensed therapists can provide you with a plan to help you with the treatment of OCD.
+Just a few decades ago, obsessive compulsive disorder was considered untreatable.
+However, there are now several effective treatment options used by licensed therapists available for this condition.
+Certain forms of therapy are usually the first line of treatment for this anxiety disorder—particularly cognitive behavioral therapy or exposure and response prevention therapy.
+It’s important to seek help from a therapist if you feel like symptoms of obsessive compulsive disorder are becoming overwhelming.
+Licensed therapists can provide you with a plan to help you with treating obsessive compulsive disorder.

 Cognitive behavioral therapy (CBT)

-Cognitive-behavioral therapy is a form of talk therapy designed to challenge a client's unwanted or distorted thought patterns and shift them toward more constructive or positive ones.
-Learning to recognize such thoughts is usually the first step, which may be helped along through certain mindfulness-based practices.
-Below are some of the benefits of CBT for OCD:
+Cognitive-behavioral therapy is a form of talk therapy designed to challenge a client's unwanted or distorted thought patterns and shift thoughts toward more constructive or positive ones.
+Learning to recognize such thoughts is usually the first step, which may be helped through certain mindfulness-based practices.
+Below are some benefits of CBT for obsessive compulsive disorder:

-• Cognitive behavioral therapy can help with identifying irrational thoughts that are present in someone who has OCD.
+• Cognitive behavioral therapy can help with identifying irrational thoughts that are present in someone who has obsessive compulsive disorder.

-• Cognitive behavioral therapy can teach individuals how to tolerate feelings of discomfort and anxiety which can result in urges in OCD.
+• Cognitive behavioral therapy can teach individuals how to tolerate feelings of discomfort and anxiety which can result in urges in obsessive compulsive disorder.

-• Cognitive behavioral therapy can help people with OCD learn how to respond to their obsessions and compulsions.
+• Cognitive behavioral therapy can help people with obsessive compulsive disorder learn how to respond to their obsessions and compulsions.

-• Cognitive behavioral therapy can guide those with OCD on ways to resist acting on their compulsions.
+• Cognitive behavioral therapy can guide those with obsessive compulsive disorder on ways to resist acting on their compulsions.

 Exposure and response prevention therapy (ERP)

-Exposure and response prevention (ERP), also sometimes referred to as exposure and ritual prevention (EXRP), is a type of cognitive-behavioral therapy commonly used to treat OCD.
-The premise of exposure and response prevention or ERP therapy is that by subjecting the client to triggers of their anxious thoughts and helping them resist the urge to perform their compulsions, they may become desensitized to them over time.
+Exposure and response prevention (ERP), also sometimes referred to as exposure and ritual prevention (EXRP), is a type of cognitive-behavioral therapy commonly used to treat obsessive compulsive disorder.
+The premise of exposure and response prevention or ERP therapy is that by subjecting the client to triggers of their anxious thoughts and helping them resist the urge to perform their compulsions; they may become desensitized to thoughts over time.
 Exposure can be done in two ways:

-• Exposure In vivo: This method for treating OCD that is commonly used by therapists involves physically confronting the causes of obsessive thoughts.
+• Exposure In vivo: This method of exposure response preventionfor treating obsessive compulsive disorder that is commonly used by therapists involves physically confronting the causes of obsessive thoughts.
 For instance, touching a public object and abstaining from hand-washing could reduce the fear of germs over time.

-• Imaginal exposure: In imaginal exposure, another method for OCD management commonly utilized by therapists, the client imagines the distressing obsessions and their perceived consequences.
-This technique might be used for explicit situations that cannot be practiced or faced in person ethically, such as the themes of some intrusive thoughts.
+• Imaginal exposure: In imaginal exposure, another method for obsessive compulsive disorder management commonly utilized by therapists, the client imagines the distressing obsessions and their perceived consequences.
+This technique might be used for explicit situations that cannot be practiced or faced in person ethically, such as the themes of intrusive thoughts.

-The effectiveness of CBT and ERP for OCD treatment
+Effectiveness of CBT and ERP for obsessive compulsive disorder treatment

-How effective are cognitive behavioral therapy and ERP for OCD?
-Cognitive-behavioral therapy and exposure and response prevention therapy are currently the most effective methods for treating OCD, which is supported by empirical evidence.
-One recent study suggests that over 50% of individuals experience reduced symptoms of OCD or even remission after engaging in ERP.
-However, this modality may not be an effective way to treat OCD for everyone who experiences it, and a degree of willingness to partake in a challenging type of therapy like this also usually needs to be present for best results.
+How effective are cognitive behavioral therapy and ERP for obsessive compulsive disorder?
+Cognitive-behavioral therapy and exposure and response prevention therapy are currently the most effective methods for treating obsessive compulsive disorder, which is supported by empirical evidence.
+One recent study suggests that over 50% of individuals experience reduced symptoms of obsessive compulsive disorder or even remission after engaging in ERP.
+However, this modality may not be an effective way to treat obsessive compulsive disorder for everyone who experiences it, and a degree of willingness to partake in a challenging type of therapy like this also usually needs to be present for best results.

 Getty/AnnaStills